abdallaburghli/Sales-Backend/README.md

 In order to create a product we have to attach it to a category by providing the category ID in the request.

 ### Sales:
-A sale object should consist one transaction at least, where a transaction is defined as an object which holds the purchased product with the specified quantity and price.
+A sale object should consist of one transaction at least, where a transaction is defined as an object which holds the purchased product with the specified quantity and price.

 ## Prerequisites: